siyuyuan/siyuyuan.github.io/content/_index.md

     content:
       title: News
       text:
+        + + ***Sep.*** **2024** Three papers accepted to EMNLP 2024 Main Conference!
+One is about [character profiling](https://siyuyuan.github.io/publication/evaluating-character-understanding-of-large-language-models-via-character-profiling-from-fictional-works/), one is about [pun understanding](https://siyuyuan.github.io/publication/a-good-pun-is-its-own-reword-can-large-language-models-understand-puns/) and one is about concept understanding with analogy.

         + ***Jun.*** **2024** How to automatically extend the specialized agent to multi-agent systems to improve task-solving capability?
 We propose [EvoAgent](https://siyuyuan.github.io/publication/evoagent-towards-automatic-multi-agent-generation-via-evolutionary-algorithms/), a generic method to automatically extend expert agents to multi-agent systems via the evolutionary algorithm.
 EvoAgent can be generalized to any LLM-based agent framework, and significantly enhance the task-solving capabilities of LLM-based agents!!

         + ***Jun.*** **2024** How can we enable autonomous language agents to consistently achieve high-level goals without training?
 Try [SelfGoal](https://siyuyuan.github.io/publication/selfgoal-your-language-agents-already-know-how-to-achieve-high-level-goals/), a novel automatic approach designed to enhance agents’ capabilities to achieve high-level goals with limited human prior and environmental feedback.